 What is a Right to Rent Check?

-As of February 2016, private landlords have a regulatory obligation to verify that prospective tenants have the legal right to rent in the UK.
+As of February 2016, landlords and agents have a regulatory obligation to verify that prospective tenants have the legal right to rent in the UK.
 These checks were introduced following The Immigration Act 2014, the key text underpinning legislative efforts to clamp down on illegal immigrants.

-It is necessary to check all prospective tenants aged 18 and over.
+It is necessary to check all prospective renters aged 18 and over.
 This remains the case even if they are not named on the tenancy agreement, or if the tenancy agreement is not in writing.
 The checks apply equally to British and non-British applicants.
-It is against the law to only apply checks if you believe a tenant is not a British citizen.

 Who has the Right to Rent?